WFU-HPC/deac-docs/source/cluster-sla.rst

 Storage Purchase Example
 ------------------------

-An external researcher wishes to request a 4 TB quota increase for 36 months.
+A School of Medicine Post-Doc (aka "*External*" User) wishes to request a 4 TB quota increase for 36 months.
 Because the purchase occurs mid-year, the increased storage quota would be valid for 39 months from 09/2022 - 12/2025.

 * The required total purchase to meet this request is 350,600 SUs.